fire2a/qgis-pan-europeo/docs/README.md

 ## How to use
 1. Setup QGIS Project
-    a. setup the project CRS to EPSG:3857, the same SRC as your raster layers.
+    a. setup the project CRS to EPSG:3857.
+Your raster layers should be in the same SRC.
     b.
 [Optional] open the log panel (View > Panels > Log Messages) to read the plugin's progress on the "PanEuropeo" tab.
 2. Load a set of raster layers.
 Layers must be local and written to disk.
 3. [Optional] Load a Polygon containing the study area.
 4. Save the project.
 5. Click on the "Pan European" plugin icon.
 6. [Optional] Select a polygon feature to define the area of study (else the visible area will be used).
+Click the “Apply” button to recalculate the parameter range values (raster layers) of the new study area.
 7. Configure for each layer/row (see details [below](#raster-configuration))
 8. [Optional] Configure target raster creation (only for advanced options mode).
    a.
 Filename: name and place where you will save the resulting layer (prioritization).
 If it is empty a temporary file will be generated.